ladraum/svelte-workshop/README.md

 import { flip } from 'svelte/animate';
 ```

-Then we can add it to our labels:"
+Then we can add it to our labels:

 ```html
 <label animate:flip>